07umar07/LungCare-Vision/README.md

 # LungCare Vision (TB Lung Image Predictor)

 This is a Python-based graphical user interface (GUI) application for predicting the presence of Tuberculosis in X-ray lung images.
-The application leverages TensorFlow for model inference, PIL for image processing, and Tkinter for the GUI.
+The application leverages TensorFlow for model inference, PIL for image processing, and Tkinter or QT for the GUI.

 ## Table of Contents